Finding urgent or general medical care

 You have the right to be safe in your relationships.
 If you have been hurt physically or psychologically there are people who can help.

-People who work in the health system like doctors, nurses, and ambulance officers are trained to support you if you are experiencing domestic and family violence.
-You can tell them what happened, and they can help you talk to the police or a support service if you need to.
+People who work in the health system like doctors, nurses, and ambulance officers can support you if you are experiencing domestic and family violence or coercive control, or have experienced sexual violence.
+You can tell them what happened, and they can help you talk to the police or a support service if you want to.
 They will never make you do anything you are not ready or safe to do.

 Urgent medical care

-If you need urgent medical care, call triple zero (000) on a phone or by using the Emergency Plus app.
+If you need urgent medical care, call Triple Zero (000) on a phone or by using the Emergency Plus app.
 Follow their instructions.
-They will organise for the police or an ambulance to give you urgent help.
+They will organise for the police or an ambulance to get you urgent help.

 The ambulance may take you to a hospital if required.
-Hospital staff can also help you if you are experiencing domestic and family violence.
+Hospital staff can help you if you are experiencing domestic family or sexual violence.

 Find out who to call in a medical emergency and if you need after hours medical attention.